-But covert trauma often remains hidden and unacknowledged.
+But covert trauma often isn’t repaired.
+It remains covert: hidden and unacknowledged.
 The wounds then are not healed and the relationship rupture is not repaired.

-Often, even when covertly traumatized people notice the complications from the wound and tell someone about it, the person they tell invalidates them.
+Often, even when people notice the complications from the naCCT wound and tell someone about it, the person they tell invalidates them.
 This invalidation can be done by

 - minimizing and trivializing: “You aren’t going to let a little thing like that upset you, are you?”

 - contemptuous dismissal: “only a baby gets upset by that.” “you are just a crybaby.”

 - direct prohibition: “if you don’t have anything nice to say, don’t say anything at all.”